Addiction, relationship and sex therapy with experienced therapist Anna Kingsley

 Some of the issues I have worked with include...

-- a wide range of sexual difficulties for men and women, such as erectile problems and loss of desire
+- a wide range of sexual difficulties for men and women, such as loss of desire and performance issues

-- relationship issues, such as infidelity, infertility, IVF, cultural differences, commitment and communication problems.
+- relationship difficulties, such as infidelity, infertility, IVF, cultural differences, commitment and communication problems.

 - Anxiety and depression